The Princeton Field Guide to Dinosaurs

 The Princeton Field Guide to Dinosaurs is a reference work on dinosaurs written by the paleontologist and paleoartist Gregory S. Paul.
 It was first published by Princeton University Press in 2010.
 In the United Kingdom it was published by A & C Black under the title Dinosaurs: A Field Guide.
 An updated second edition was released in 2016.
+A third edition was released in 2024.

 The book was well-received upon its release but garnered a mixed reception among paleontologists, who generally praised the large number of skeletal and life reconstructions throughout the book but questioned Paul's at times unorthodox approach to dinosaur taxonomy.

 Format

 The Princeton Field Guide to Dinosaurs was the first in the line of field guides published by Princeton University Press to be on an extinct (and thus not actually observable in the field) group of organisms.
 The book is a reference work on dinosaurs envisioned to be "in the style of a field guide".
 The book contains information on a wide assortment of dinosaur species and genera, accompanied with a large number life restorations and skeletal reconstructions of different species; envisioned by Paul as encompassing almost all species for which sufficient fossil material is available to allow such reconstructions.

 The first edition of The Princeton Field Guide to Dinosaurs included entries on over 700 dinosaur species and over 600 illustrations, out of which around 400 were skeletal reconstructions.
 The entry of each dinosaur species includes information on its size, age, distribution and anatomical characteristics.
 The second edition features entries on around 100 new species and around 200 new or updated illustrations.

 The book also contains a long introductory section (65 pages in the first edition and 68 pages in the second) exploring the evolution, biology, anatomy, and behavior of dinosaurs, as well as the climate and paleogeography of the Mesozoic era.